opencog/cogserver/README.md

   monitoring status, and poking around and performing general maintenance on long-running servers.

-* A network command line: by default, Python does not allow multiple users to access it at the same time.
+* A network command line.
+Ordinary Python does not allow multiple users to access it at the same time.
+With the CogServer, multiple Python users can use it simultaneously.
 As to scheme/guile, there is an ice-9 REPL server, but the CogServer is an order of magnitude faster, lower latency/higher throughput, and infinitely more stable;
   its free of lockups, hangs and crashes.